matthewftoledo/matthewftoledo/README.md

 ## Some things about me

-🔭 I’m currently working on small HTML and CSS projects.
+🔭 I’m currently working on small HTML, CSS, JavaScript and React projects.

 🌱 I’m currently learning JavaScript.